 NOVA is committed to serving our veteran students and their families by ensuring they can access a wealth of support.
 Virginia Veteran & Family Support (VVFS), formerly known as the Wounded Warriors Program, provides each campus with peer specialists who can meet with students individually on or off campus.

 • NOVA's Office of Military and Veterans Services: Our office and the Military and Program Advisors provide guidance on certification requirements and act as liaisons between NOVA and the Department of Veterans Affairs while assisting you in transitioning from the military to being a student.
-In addition to you using your educational benefits, our goal and mission are centered on our student's success in their academic studies, which includes making sure each recipient understands the policies and regulations of each benefit.
+In addition to you using your educational benefits, our goal and mission are centered on our student's success in their academic studies, which includes ensuring each recipient understands each benefit's policies and regulations.

 • Virginia Veteran & Family Support (VVFS) 804.786.0286 (statewide)